© - Steven A. Cerra, copyright protected; all rights reserved.

 Without the benefit of a copy of Sideman handy - Billy’s 1997 self-published autobiography as told to Thea Luba - [and unwilling to pay the outrageous prices for an out-of-print used copy] - I canvassed the jazz literature to collect the following excerpts to create this feature on Billy for the blog.

-Some keeping in mind some of the points covered in the lead in quotations,let’s continue with a succinct retrospective on Billy career as well as more personal observations on his playing from bassist Peter Ind from his Jazz Visions Lennie Tristano and His Legacy [Oakville, CT: Equinox, 2005].
+Keeping in mind some of the points covered in the opening quotations, let’s continue with a succinct retrospective on Billy career as well as more personal observations on his playing from bassist Peter Ind from his Jazz Visions Lennie Tristano and His Legacy [Oakville, CT: Equinox, 2005].

 Billy Bauer (b.
 1915, d.
 2005)

 “Born in the Bronx of a German immigrant family, Billy Bauer's choice of profession soon became apparent, despite family misgivings.
 He played banjo as a child and changed to guitar in the early thirties.
 He first worked in a band led by clarinettist Jerry Wald, then in 1944 joined Woody Herman's First Herd.
 After the group disbanded in 1946 he played with Benny Goodman and Jack Teagarden.
 He enjoyed his most creative period between 1946 and 1949 as a member of Lennie Tristano's ensembles where he ceased to be purely a rhythm guitarist and quickly became an advanced bop stylist.
 He was known particularly for his fleet improvisations and his remarkably precise playing of unison thematic statements.
 He also played on those very first free-form Tristano recordings, "Intuition" and "Digression."